aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 # Handle tasks

-By now, we went over on how to fetch data (account’s todo list) from chain and how to submit a transaction (new todo list) using Wallet.
+By now, we went over on how to fetch data (account’s todo list) from chain and how to submit a transaction (new todo list) to chain using Wallet.

 Let’s continue building our app and implement fetch tasks and add a task functions.